DendrouLab/panpipes/docs/install.md

 pip install panpipes
 ```

-Alternatively, you can install a nightly version of panpipes by cloning the Github repository (see above for instructions).
+Alternatively, you can install a nightly version of panpipes by cloning the Github repository (see instructions above).

 ### R packages installation in python venv